notbenoit/notbenoit.github.io/_posts/2014-03-02-iOS7-grouped-rounded-table-view.markdown

 ![Result][result]

 Of course, you can adjust the colors as you want, as for the corner radius or the frame inset.
 These modifications do not cost a lot in terms of performance.
 The rasterization avoid offscreen rendering, and the mask is not that complicated.
-I've tested this implementation on UITableView with thousands of items, and just noticed a little drop in performance when pushing a UIViewController with such modifications.
+I've tested this implementation on UITableView with hundreds of items, and just noticed a little drop in performance when pushing a UIViewController with such modifications.
 Feel free to use this trick, and even more to improve it!

 You can find the UITableView subclass, and a sample project [here][github].

-[id]: /images/rounded-table-view/startingpoint.png  "Starting point"
+[id]: /images/rounded-table-view/startingpoint.jpg  "Starting point"
+[separators]: /images/rounded-table-view/separators.jpg  "Separators in nib"
-[result]: /images/rounded-table-view/result.png  "Result"
+[result]: /images/rounded-table-view/result.jpg  "Result"
 [github]: https://github.com/notbenoit/GroupedTableView